Sardar Hasnain Bahadar Dreshak

-Sardar Hasnain Bahadar Dreshak is a Pakistani politician who is the current Provincial Minister of Punjab for Livestock and Dairy Development, in office since 6 September 2018 till April 2022.
+Sardar Hasnain Bahadar Dreshak is a Pakistani politician who was the provincial minister of Punjab for livestock and dairy development, in office since 6 September 2018 till April 2022.
 He had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life and education

 He was born on 29 June 1974 to Sardar Nasrullah Khan Dreshak in Lahore, Pakistan.

-He received degree of Bachelor of Science in Engineering (Electronics) in 1996 from the College of Electrical and Mechanical Engineering.
+He received degree of Bachelor of Science in engineering (electronics) in 1996 from the College of Electrical and Mechanical Engineering.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-248 (Rajanpur-II) in 2002 Pakistani general election.
-He received 28,070 votes and defeated Shahik Haider Khan Gorchani, a candidate of Pakistan Muslim League (N) (PML-N).
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-248 (Rajanpur-II) in the 2002 Punjab provincial election.
+He received 28,070 votes and defeated Shahid Haider Khan Gorchani, a candidate of the Pakistan Muslim League (N) (PML-N).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-294 (Rajanpur-II) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-294 (Rajanpur-II) in the 2018 Punjab provincial election.

-On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar without any ministerial portfolio.
-On 6 September 2018, he was appointed as Provincial Minister of Punjab for livestock and dairy development.
+On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar without any ministerial portfolio.
+On 6 September 2018, he was appointed as Provincial Minister of Punjab for Livestock and Dairy Development.

 In September 2018, a deputy commissioner from Rajanpur accused Dreshak, his brother and his father of illegally interfering in transfers and postings of members of Revenue Department and officials of the Border Military Police.

+He is running for a seat in the Provincial Assembly from PP-294 Rajanpur-II as a candidate of the PTI in the 2023 Punjab provincial election.